 If you have a disability and need help with access to care, please call us at Member Services (phone numbers are printed on the back cover of this booklet).
 If you have a complaint, such as a problem with wheelchair access, Member Services can help.

-Section 1.3 We must ensure that you get timely access to your covered services and drugs specialists when you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
+Section 1.3 We must ensure that you get timely access to your covered services and drugs

 You have the right to choose a provider for your care.